 What can I apply for?

-You can find a summary of the available courses in the 'search courses' button on the UAC website (opens in a new window).
-The summary includes the admission requirements, estimated tuition fees and identifies which courses have special admission requirements.
-Descriptions of the courses can be found in the Western Sydney University Handbook .
+You can find a summary of the available programs in the 'search courses' button on the UAC website (opens in a new window).
+The summary includes the admission requirements, estimated tuition fees and identifies which programs have special admission requirements.
+Descriptions of the programs can be found in the Western Sydney University Handbook.

 When you apply

-Make sure you regularly check the Course Updates page on the UAC website (opens in a new window) for the latest information, including new and cancelled courses and general course updates.
+Make sure you regularly check the Course Updates page on the UAC website (opens in a new window) for the latest information, including new and cancelled programs and general program updates.
 The information on this page also applies to direct applications.

 You will be notified by email of the outcome of your application.
-If successful, you will also be emailed information about how to enrol and pay your fees.
-Step by step information on accepting your offer and enrolling is available at the Starting at Western Sydney University webpage.
+If successful, you will also be emailed information about how to register and pay your fees.
+Step by step information on accepting your offer and enrolling in your program is available at the Starting at Western Sydney University webpage.